LivelyDismay/Learn-To-Mod/wabbajack-stuff/Readme.md

   - One follower is enough, and Heather (a modded follower from [here](https://www.nexusmods.com/fallout4/mods/23273)) doesn't occupy a "follower" slot, so you can have Heather + one other companion.
 Considering how overpowered that is, there is no reason I should add Dogmeat to the mix as well.

+ - Can I add an ENB?

+  -  If you hate yourself, sure.
+Some people have added ENBs and reported consistent crashes, so your mileage may vary.
+Don't add an ENB and report bugs to me because I can't/won't help.

 ---

 ## Controller Support